Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 Our proposal encompasses three categories of data: the waveforms, the catalog data, and the inventory and system information.
 It also concerns system metadata such as velocity models.

-We propose using the `ASDF` format with a `.asdf` extension to store the waveforms, the catalog (QuakeML) and inventory (StationXML) information.
-Note that the `ASDF` format also provide
+We propose using the `ASDF` format with a `.asdf` extension to store the waveforms, the catalog (QuakeML), and inventory (StationXML) information.
+Note that the `ASDF` format also provides a convenient way to store auxiliary data such as:

+-   **Ambient Noise Correlations**: Pre-computed cross-correlations between stations, which can be essential for techniques like ambient noise tomography.

+-   **Adjoint Sources**: Useful for full waveform inversion (FWI) methods, where the difference between observed and simulated waveforms is back-propagated into the subsurface to update model parameters.

+-   **Receiver Functions**: Derived from teleseismic recordings, these provide insights into the subsurface structure, especially at the crust-mantle boundary.

+-   **Instrument Response**: Though typically part of the StationXML, having the actual instrument response curves stored as auxiliary data can facilitate more direct correction of the waveforms without referencing external databases.

+-   **Processing Logs**: Detailed logs of processing steps performed on the data, which can be crucial for ensuring data quality and understanding potential issues or artifacts.

 To ensure interoperability, the information in the provided files must be consistent.
 The sensor naming convention should remain consistent across all files.
 Additionally, the locations of sensors and events should be expressed using a unified coordinate system, which must also be used for grids, if applicable.